Pushing the hybrid approach to low beam energies with dynamic initial conditions from hadronic transport: Parameter sensitivity

 The $t_f$ parameter effectively controls the stopping power of the initial state, as clearly seen in the rapidity distributions of protons (left of Fig. \ref{fig:tuning_smearing}), in which an increasing $t_f$ transports protons from mid to forward rapidities.
 In addition, a larger $t_f$ leads to fewer hydrodynamic sources and hence less entropy, decreasing the yields of kaons and pions.
 The smearing parameter $\sigma$ represents the width of the hadron used as a source, but without an established prescription to determine it, we leave it as a free and constant parameter, independent of the hadron species.
 It is also connected to the entropy jump during fluidization \cite{Petersen:2010zt}, and thus affects the particle production, in particular kaons and pions.
 Moreover, a wider source contributes less to the pressure gradients in the fluid, leading to softer radial flow \cite{Holopainen:2010gz}.
 While we observe this softening in the simulations, the effect is not sufficient to help constrain $\sigma$, therefore this plot is omitted from the presentation.

 We observe a strong negative correlation between $t_f$ and $\sigma$.
 Comparison to experimental data shows that, while the $\sqrtsnn=\mathrm{7.73}\ \GeV$ beam energy is well described, there are not enough particles at midrapidity in collisions at 17.3 GeV.
 The pion yield in particular would require a much larger smearing, which would destroy the agreement at lower beam energies.
 This suggests the initial state needs more stopping power at the higher energies, or an improved smearing parametrization e.g. by making $\sigma$ depend on the hadron species used as source.
-For this exploratory work, we chose the constant values $\sigma=0.7\ \fm$ and $t_f=0.4\ \fm$ which reasonably describe the data at $7.7\ \GeV$, because the default iso-$\tau$ hybrid framework provides a good description at higher energies.

 For this exploratory work, we chose the constant values $\sigma=0.7\ \fm$ and $t_f=0.4\ \fm$ that reasonably describe the data at $7.7\ \GeV$, which is in our target energy range for the dynamic fluidization model.
 At higher energies the default hybrid framework with iso-$\tau$ initial conditions is sufficient to provide a good description.
-In the following we also choose a constant value of $\epsth=0.6\ \GeVfm^3$ instead of the previously used $\epsth=0.5\ \GeVfm^3$, which as we checked, leads to the same results.
+In the following we also choose a constant value of $\epsth=0.6\ \GeVfm^3$ instead of the previously used $\epsth=0.5\ \GeVfm^3$, which as we checked, results in the same values for $\sigma$ and $t_f$.